 - regularly consulting one another on areas of mutual interest;

 - sharing information and analysis as appropriate to promote timely, well-informed decision-making, to assist the planning and prioritisation of work;

 - ensuring the data collection and inspection regimes for police forces minimise unnecessary bureaucracy and are the minimum necessary to meet the objective;

 - promoting clarity over their roles and responsibilities, recognising their separate, discrete and complementary jurisdictions; and

 - developing efficient working relationships between the three organisations.

 Please note that this concordat was written and published prior to 2017/18, when substantive changes were made to the organisations involved.
-A new concordat will be drafted in accordance with these changes.
+A new concordat was written and published in 2018 in accordance with these changes.